VoIP Application to Make Calls, Take Photos, and Draw On the Go

 - Technologies used:Java, Objective C, Sinch, Parse, Sashido, Firebase Dynamic Links, Crashlytics, webRTC

 The company is a provider of innovative solutions that help to establish better communication and deliver customer-oriented experience within civil engineering and real estate industries.
-The company’s portfolio features 3D visualizations of buildings under construction, with projects involving usage of virtual reality technologies, too.
+The company’s portfolio features 3D visualizations of buildings under construction, with projects involving usage of virtual and augmented reality technologies, too.

 Partnering with HQSoftware, the customer wanted to enhance performance of its existing Android application, improve usability, and extend its functionality.
 Initially targeted at field workers of the real estate domain, but not limited to this type of users, the application allows for making VoIP calls and taking pictures of the construction site during the call.
 The pictures can be shared with the office team, enabling users to mark up via a drawing tool and making comments in real time.

 The customer was going to demonstrate the solution at the upcoming trade expo, so it turned to HQSoftware to improve the application’s performance and introduce new features under tight deadlines.

 In the course of the project, the development team at HQSoftware had to address the following issues: